xianlinbox/daily_practise/AI/AWS-GenAI-Professional/aws-genai-comprehensive-guide.md

 - Identity: Configure OIDC/Cognito in the AgentCore Console.
 - Timeouts: Remove logic designed to work around Lambda 15m limits.
 - IAM: Move permissions from Lambda Role to AgentCore Role.

+### Strands agent vs Agent squad

+- Use AWS Strands when: You need to build a smart agent that can use tools (APIs, Databases) to solve open-ended problems.
+- Use AWS Agent Squad when: You have 3+ different bots (e.g., an HR bot, an IT bot, and a Sales bot) and you want to unify them under a single chat interface without building a massive "God Mode" prompt.

 ## Vector Storages